Honouring 50 years of queer revolt

 50 years ago, on 28th June 1969, the Stonewall Uprising started a series of events which kicked off the modern Pride movement.

-This year we are celebrating the #PrideJubilee, remembering fifty years of activism, protests and victories that have made our movement what it is today.
+In 2019, we celebrated the #PrideJubilee, remembering fifty years of activism, protests and victories that have made our movement what it is today.

 Marking some of the key moments of the last 50 years...